CheyenneMDavid/Just-Cakes/README.md

 The things I needed to consider from a point of practicality and scalability in future development.
 That's why there are parts that are dormant.

 The favicon.ico is courtesy of [Favicon Generator](https://favicon.io)

+Code and the idea for toggling the DEBUG according to environment is courtesy of Code Institute walkthrough projects.

 The wallpaper for the site was sourced as a svg file courtesy of [Hero Patterns](https://heropatterns.com/)
 ___